Security-Onion-Solutions/securityonion-docs/mfa.rst

 .. important::

-   The webauthn specification requires that the web server be accessed via a hostname, and _not_ via an IP address.
-Also, the server's TLS certification must not have any errors.
-This means that self-signed certificates will only be permitted provided the Certificate Authority has also been imported into analyst's browsers and operating systems and marked as trusted.
+   The webauthn specification requires that the web server be accessed via a hostname.
+Therefore, IP addresses cannot be used to access SOC when utilizing webauthn.
+Also, the server's TLS certificate must not have any errors.
+Consequently, self-signed certificates will only be permitted provided the certificate authority (CA) has also been imported into analyst's browsers and/or operating systems, and marked as trusted.